 Pre-placement settings – most Comment object properties, or those that can logically be pre-defined, are available as editable default settings on the PCB Editor - Defaults page of the Preferences dialog (accessed from the button at the top-right of the workspace).
 Select the object in the Primitive List to reveal its options on the right.

-Post-placement settings – all Comment object properties are available for editing in the Parameter dialog and the Properties panel when a placed Comment is selected in the workspace.
+Post-placement settings – all Comment object properties are available for editing in the Properties panel when a placed Comment is selected in the workspace.

 In the below properties listing, options that are not available as default settings in the Preferences dialog are noted as "Properties panel only".

 The icon to the right of this region must be displayed as (unlocked) in order to access the below fields.
 Toggle the lock/unlock icon to change its lock status.

 X (first field) - the current X (horizontal) coordinate of the reference point of the object, relative to the current workspace origin.
 Edit to change the X position of the object.
 The value can be entered in either metric or imperial, include the units when entering a value whose units are not the current default.

 Y (second field) - The current Y (vertical) coordinate of the reference point of the object, relative to the current origin.
 Edit to change the Y position of the object.
 The value can be entered in either metric or imperial, include the units when entering a value whose units are not the current default.

 Rotation - the object's angle of rotation (in degrees) measured counterclockwise from zero (the 3 o'clock horizontal).
 Edit to change the rotation of the object.
 Minimum angular resolution is 0.001°.